dayosango/ga_capstone_forcibly_displaced_populations/README.md

-# Forcibly Displaced Populations #
+# Predicting the Type of Accommodation Forcibly Displaced Populations Will Be Offered by their Host Community (UNHCR dataset) #

 ---
 Every year, millions of people are forced to leave their home due to conflict, violence, persecution, natural hazards and human rights violations.
 At the end of 2020, 82.4 million people were displaced across the world.